 Which of the two mission statements is better?
 The new mission has the edge because it offers more specific information to inform decisions.
-Moreover, less is more; definite is better than ambiguous.
+Less is more; definite is better than ambiguous.

 Of course, most missions like the one for Big Brothers – Big Sisters are not short enough to easily remember, which is why you need to work on the simplified mission.
 Even at 40 words, a mission statement is difficult to remember.
 The simplified mission takes the most important feature of the mission and distills it down into just a few words.
-It can become a rallying point for decision making; it can be a constant reminder to board members, staff, and volunteers about the organization’s mission.
+It can become a rallying point for decision-making; it can be a constant reminder to board members, staff, and volunteers about the organization’s mission.

 My favorite approach to a simplified mission is constructing it as a Haiku.
 As Chris Finney explains, “Your organization’s mission statement deserves to be elegant, precise, and even poetic because these words embody the reason your nonprofit exists.”